Learning Stories

 Loris Malaguzzi (translated by Lella Gandini)

-The poem points out that school and culture robs the children of their rights to learning in different ways and expressing in a variety of “languages”.
+The poem points out that school and culture rob the children of their rights to learning in different ways and expressing in a variety of “languages”.
 With the image of educators as researchers, they will embark on a journey to find out how children can express themselves in a ‘100 languages’ and what are the different “languages” they would use.

-With East & Earth Day coming up, the educators use books, different narratives and provocations to spark interests among the children.
+With Earth Day coming up, the educators use books, different narratives and provocations to spark interests among the children.
 The educators introduce children to recycled materials and the idea of reusing, reducing and recycling.

 During circle time, the educators, together with the children, share ideas about the possibility of creating ‘things’ from recycled materials.